 We live in a frightening world where the thought of turning on the news can fill us with dread.
-I was stunned last week as I watched and listened to the testimony of a man who had escaped the atrocities being committed against Christians and other religious minorities in the Middle East.
+Several years ago I listened to the testimony of a man who had escaped the atrocities being committed against Christians and other religious minorities in the Middle East.
 The man went into grim detail about what he had witnessed–entire families being buried alive, young and old suffering torturous deaths–because they refused to abandon their faith.
 The man was obviously dismayed by the retelling, yet it was as he described the perpetrators of such evil as “animals” devoid of their humanity, that he sobbed uncontrollably.
 As I watched I realized that he was crying out to God–not for the people who were killed or for those who are still trapped or have been displaced from their loved ones and homes–the man wept as he begged God to save the perpetrators of evil from themselves.
 As I watched I remembered Jesus crying out on the Cross:

 When evil appears to have the upper-hand, how are Christians to respond?
 It is tempting to react in kind-–“an eye for an eye”—that’s biblical, right?
 Here is what Jesus had to say about that: